rpellerin/dotfiles/README.md

         libreoffice-l10n-fr \
         libreoffice-help-fr \
         hyphen-fr
-	# lib32stdc++6 is for developing for Android on a 64-bit OS
+	# lib32stdc++6 and lib32z1 are for developing for Android on a 64-bit OS
 	# vim-gtk for clipboard support

     # NodeJS